-Ergo brings advantages to First Pass scans in Canadian marketPosted on: 05.17.18
+Ergo brings advantages to First Pass scans in Canadian marketPosted on: 05.17.18 by Digirad

 St. Michael’s Hospital in Toronto, Ontario is a teaching and research hospital renowned for providing exceptional patient care.
 The hospital’s Digirad Ergo Imaging System recently gained attention for its use in multi-gated acquisition scans (MUGA) combined with First Pass scans to assess both right and left ventricular function.